 One of my favorite food trends is ramen.
 It will never go out of style for me.
 Much like oysters, I could eat ramen every day of the week and be perfectly happy.
 I love the anticipation of diving into a bowl full of noodles, veggies and meat all marinating in a flavorful broth.
-That first sip is true magic, isn’t it?
+That first sip of this Vegetable Curry Ramen is true magic.

 You should also check out my Spicy Sriracha Ramen that I made last year.

 Vegetable Curry Ramen

 1 tablespoon freshly grated ginger

 1 small sweet potato, diced

 2-3 baby bok choy, chopped in one inch strips, reserving the big green leaves

 1 13-ounce can coconut milk